Georgia Military College: State Service cadets

 State Service cadets are cadets who attend GMC while simultaneously serving in the Georgia National Guard.
-These cadets still retain their same rank in the National Guard and attend drill regularly with heir unit.
+These cadets still retain their same rank in the National Guard and attend drill regularly with their unit.
 Unlike ECP cadets, State Service cadets do not commission upon graduation and maintain their same service obligation.

 Civic Leaders

 Civic Leader cadets hold no military obligation and upon graduation may choose to further their education at a 4-year university or seek employment.
 These cadets still are able to get the benefits of increased discipline and leadership skills.

 Service Academy Prep cadets

 Students who apply to a service academy may be redirected to attend GMC for a year.
 During this year, they are expected to take a strong course load, take on extracurriculars, and excel physically in hopes of receiving appointment to the service academy of their choice.
 These cadets are divided between cadets who have been nominated from their service academy and receive a scholarship from their branch's academy and self-prep cadets who have not been nominated and pay through other means (financial aid, cash, loans, other scholarships).